rust-lang/rfcs/text/0000-public-private-dependencies.md

 - More thought is needed as we found that making a dependency `pub = true` can be a breaking change if the caller also depends on it but with a different semver incompatible version
 - More thought is needed on what happens if you have multiple versions of a package that are public (via renaming like `tokio_03` and `tokio_1`)

-Affects of deferring this out
+Related problems potentially blocked on this
 - It is hoped that the resolver change would help with [cargo#9029](https://github.com/rust-lang/cargo/issues/9029)
 - If we allow duplication of private semver compatible dependencies, it would help with [cargo#10053](https://github.com/rust-lang/cargo/issues/10053)